olekbaran/its-friday/README.md

 <h1>TO DO</h1>

-- Possibility to change the prefix
-- Add channel ID to the array
+- Remove channel from the array